Nigerian journalist wins 2020 African fact-checking awards

-A Nigerian journalist, Taiwo Adebulu, has won the 2020 African fact-checking awards.
+A Nigerian journalist, Taiwo Adebulu, has emerged the winner of the 2020 African fact-checking awards.

+Of the 192 entries received from 27 countries across the continent, Adebulu’s entry was rated as the best.

 In a ceremony that held on Thursday as part of the virtual African Investigative Journalism Conference, Africa Check, organisers of the competition, said the impressive entries submitted for the 2020 awards show the growing and vibrant practice of fact-checking on the continent.